2001: A Space Odyssey: Filming

 Filming of actors was completed in September 1967, and from June 1966 until March 1968, Kubrick spent most of his time working on the 205 special-effects shots in the film.
 He ordered the special-effects technicians to use the painstaking process of creating all visual effects seen in the film "in camera", avoiding degraded picture quality from the use of blue screen and travelling matte techniques.
 Although this technique, known as "held takes", resulted in a much better image, it meant exposed film would be stored for long periods of time between shots, sometimes as long as a year.
 In March 1968, Kubrick finished the "pre-premiere" editing of the film, making his final cuts just days before the film's general release in April 1968.

 The film was announced in 1965 as a "Cinerama" film and was photographed in Super Panavision 70 (which uses a 65 mm negative combined with spherical lenses to create an aspect ratio of 2.20:1).
-It would eventually be released in a limited "roadshow" Cinerama version, then in 70 mm and 35 mm versions.
+It would eventually be released in a "roadshow" 70 mm version and a later general release 35 mm version.
 Colour processing and 35 mm release prints were done using Technicolor's dye transfer process.
 The 70 mm prints were made by MGM Laboratories, Inc. on Metrocolor.
 The production was $4.5 million over the initial $6 million budget and 16 months behind schedule.

-For the opening sequence involving tribes of apes, professional mime Daniel Richter played the lead ape and choreographed the movements of the other man-apes, who were mostly portrayed by his mime troupe.
+For the opening sequence involving tribes of apes, professional mime Richter played the lead ape and choreographed the movements of the other man-apes, who were mostly portrayed by his mime troupe.
 Kubrick and Clarke consulted IBM on plans for HAL, though plans to use the company's logo never materialised.